Unified Error Correction Code Transformer with Low Complexity: Introduction

-In an effort to reduce hardware resource consumption and establish a quasi-unified decoding framework, three methods have been explored: resource sharing, Ordered-Statistics Decoding (OSD), and Artificial Intelligence (AI)-driven approaches.
-Resource sharing involves time-sharing storage and computing units.
-Ordered-Statistics Decoding leverages the reliability ordering of received symbols to efficiently decode various linear block codes by systematically evaluating the most likely codewords.
-Meanwhile, AI-driven methods offer a convenient way to unfold traditional algorithms like Belief Propagation (BP).
+In wireless communication systems, multiple coding schemes are supported, such as LDPC and Polar codes in 5G~\cite{3gpp_38212_std}, each requiring customized hardware for their decoding algorithms.
+For instance, LDPC codes employ iterative message passing for \textbf{\textit{parallel}} data processing~\cite{hardware_ldpc}, while Polar codes rely on the successive cancellation (SC) decoding algorithm~\cite{arikan_polar_code}, which follows a \textbf{\textit{sequential}} approach by traversing a decision tree, often simplified through binary tree pruning~\cite{hardware_sc, hardware_bp, hardware_reduced, hardware_scl}.
+Both LDPC and Polar codes utilize \textbf{\textit{soft}} decoding methods, leveraging probabilistic information to achieve robust error correction.
+In contrast, BCH codes, another key coding scheme, employ algebraic decoding techniques classified as \textbf{\textit{hard}} decoding~\cite{hardware_bch}, which rely on mathematical structures to correct errors.The gap between the hard decoding of BCH codes and the soft decoding of LDPC and Polar codes, combined with the distinct parallel and sequential architectures of LDPC and Polar codes, necessitates customized hardware circuits for each code type, resulting in significant hardware resource cost.

-First, resource-sharing methods, such as those in ~\cite{pipelined_arch} and ~\cite{unified_fec}, endeavor to integrate decoders for Polar and LDPC codes into a shared architecture based on traditional decoding algorithms.
-Both approaches aim to conserve hardware resources by temporally multiplexing the computational and storage units shared by the decoder through reconfiguration.
-However, due to the distinct decoding algorithms for each code type, achieving a truly unified architecture with such decoders is generally challenging.
+To reduce hardware resource cost, three approaches have been investigated for decoding multiple codecs with a single hardware framework: resource sharing, ordered statistical decoding, and artificial intelligence (AI)-driven methods.
+First, resource-sharing methods, such as those in~\cite{pipelined_arch, unified_fec}, integrate LDPC and Polar code decoders into a single architecture using traditional decoding algorithms.
+These methods conserve hardware resources by multiplexing shared computational and storage units through reconfiguration.
+However, due to the distinct decoding algorithms for each code type, only partial resource sharing is achieved, limiting hardware resource reduction.